hafsa-dreamyland/OrizonREST_API/README.md

 ## How to Create the Database and Tables
 1. Open your preferred database management tool (e.g., MySQL Workbench, phpMyAdmin).
 2. Create a new database named `orizon` or any other preferred name.
-3. Run the SQL script `database/schema.sql` in your database management tool to create the necessary tables for the Orizon API project.
+3. Run the SQL script `schema.sql` in your database management tool to create the necessary tables for the Orizon API project.
 4. After running the script, you should see three tables created: `countries`, `trips`, and `trip_countries` (a JOINT table).
 5. The named tables are the ones considered for the creation of this projects.
 You can use the provided code as a starting point and then develop your own database personalized API.